 When used alongside DVC, DVCLive can create checkpoint signal files used by DVC experiments

-This will save the metrics, plots, models, etc. associated to each
+This will save all the outputs (metrics, plots, models, etc.) associated to each

 You can learn more about how to use them in the Checkpoints User Guide.